303 Forge Road S.E.

 About Alberta Adolescent Recovery Centre:

-Alberta Adolescent Recovery Centre is a 2-star charity due to its low financial transparency.
-The charity has an above-average results reporting grade and does not have large funding reserves.
+Alberta Adolescent Recovery Centre is a 2-star charity that has low financial transparency.
+It has a B+ results reporting grade, which is above average.
+For every dollar donated to the charity, 65 cents are available to go to the cause.
 Before you give, read Charity Intelligence’s report.

-Founded in 1990, Alberta Adolescent Recovery Centre (AARC) treats youth suffering from addiction.
-AARC sees alcoholism and drug addiction as irreversible diseases that must be constantly managed.
-Through the 12-step program also used by Alcoholics Anonymous, young people are given tools to manage the disease.
+Founded in 1990, Alberta Adolescent Recovery Centre (AARC) treats adolescents suffering from addiction.
+AARC’s view is that alcoholism and drug addiction is a disease.
+It states that this disease is irreversible once someone has it and it must be constantly managed.
 AARC believes it is important to also provide support for the family and loved ones of addicts.

 AARC does not disclose the number of clients it works with each year.
-However, it reports that it has treated 630 youth since its founding 31 years ago.
+The charity states that it has treated over 630 youth since its founding, although this statement has been on the charity's website since at least 2021.

 My anchor